-The format of the ACT English is pretty weird and unusual, compared to most of your high school English tests (though the new SAT Writing is fairly similar).
+The format of the ACT English is pretty weird and unusual, compared to most of your high school English tests.
 If you want to succeed on this section, you have to know how to approach its unique passage-based structure.

 "And how," you ask, "do I do that?"
 Always, always, have a plan.